Quantifying Quillen's Uniform $\mathcal{F}_p$-isomorphism Theorem: Exponent lemmas

 hence

 where this upper bound is in general far from optimal.
-Flooring this preserves the inequality and does not change the integer on the left hand side.
+Applying the floor function on both sides preserves the inequality and does not change the integer on the left hand side.
 This yields the result. \end{proof} \begin{Corollary} Let $G$ be a finite non-abelian $2$-group of order $2^k$, and let $\sP$ be the family of proper subgroups of $G$.
 Then

 \end{Corollary} \begin{proof} Let $V$ be an irreducible complex representation of $G$ satisfying

 as furnished by \cref{lem:irredrepspgps}.
 Then the complex projectivation $\Proj(V)$ has isotropy in $\sP$ the family of proper subgroups of $G$, for if $L \in \Proj(V)$ were fixed by all of $G$, $V$ would not be irreducible, since $\dim_{\Complex} V \geq 2$.
 An application of \cref{cpxprojbund:prop1} yields the result. \end{proof}